Augustana awarded $105,000 to launch business-liberal arts scholars program

 “Alumni with a bit of perspective now speak about the deep and enduring value of their art history or religion or anthropology classes — how those studies prepared them for navigating the complexities of corporate America and a global economy,” Dr. Mahn said.
 “It also helped shape their personal commitments to civic leadership.”

 Lindsay Adolphs, assistant vice president of CORE (Career, Opportunities, Research and Exploration) and community-engaged learning, is spearheading the community-connection portion of the BESLA program.
-Adolphs has recruited a group of business and civic leaders in the Quad Cities and Chicago areas to serve as the BESLA Community Mentoring Board.
+Adolphs has recruited a group of business and civic leaders in the Quad Cities and Chicago area to serve as the BESLA Community Mentoring Board.

 In addition to shaping the program, board members will engage with BESLA scholars at dinner and dialogue events, with a focus on challenges and opportunities in the business world and our communities.